 In June 2013, the State Legislature and Governor enacted AB 86 that called for school districts with adult education programs and community college districts to come together and create plans to serve the education and job training needs of adults in their respective regions.
 AB 86 provided $25 million to develop 71 local consortia plans by June 2015.

-As a follow up, the Governor and State Legislature in June 2015 approved AB 104.
-This measure includes the provisions that define the new Adult Education Block Grant (AEBG) program.
+As a follow up, in June 2015 the Governor and State Legislature approved AB 104.
+This measure included the provisions that defined the new Adult Education Block Grant (AEBG) program.
 The 2015-16 state budget provided $500 million for implementation of the AEBG.
-This program and funding are positioned within the state’s overall efforts to address workforce training and income inequalities.
-The idea being that individuals with education and workforce skills will have challenging and productive careers.
+This program and funding were positioned within the state’s overall efforts to address workforce training and income inequalities, the idea being that individuals with education and workforce skills will have challenging and productive careers.

-The AEBG introduces a number of new concepts for adult education that include the following:
+The AEBG introduced a number of new concepts for adult education that included the following:

 As a result of recent legislation, the Adult Education Block Grant has been changed to CA Adult Education Program (AEP) to reflect the state’s commitment to an ongoing funding stream.
 Focus areas included in the legislation are as follows:

 Adult Basic & Secondary Education — programs in elementary and secondary basic skills, including programs leading to a high school diploma or high school equivalency.

 English as a Second Language & Citizenship — programs for immigrants eligible for educational services in citizenship, English as a second language, and workforce preparation.